arjona00/learning-objects-evaluation-platform/README.md

 	sudo apt-get install php5-xsl
 	sudo apt-get install php5-intl

 First, we need to install our project on server folder.
-We recommend Git use to perform this action, or copying PFC/repo folder in the new folder.
+We recommend Git use to perform this action.

 	[cli]
-	git clone [unidad]/PFC/repo/.git directorioDestino

-	or

 	git clone ssh://git@github.com:arjona00/learning-objects-evaluation-platform.git directorioDestino

-	or

-	cp -R [unidad]/PFC/repo directorioDestino

 Once we are in destination folder, install application.
 Execute: